ngafar/churnkey-demo/README.md

 cd churnkey-demo
 ```

-If you are using nvm.
 Note, this step is optional.
-To ensure consistent behavior be sure to use the version of node listed in [.nvmrc](.nvmrc):
+To ensure consistent behavior be sure to use the version of node listed in [.nvmrc](.nvmrc), or if using nvm:

 ```bash
 nvm install